HaroldMitts/wininstall/README.md

 Although this solution describes a USB device, it is fairly simple to modify this script for use with a network.

-The USB device will be created using the Windows ADK.
+The USB device will be created using the Windows ADK (Assessment and Deployment Kit).
 It will contain two partitions;

 * FAT32 WinPE bootable partition
 * NTFS partition for the Windows 10 image and other resources, such as scripts